ICR-RSE-Group/carpentry-python-novice/episodes/14-looping-data-sets.md

 dtype: float64
 ```

-- This includes the minimal data point in both `data-palmers-penguins` and `data-vreast-cancer` datasets.
+- This includes the minimal data point in both `data-penguins-named` and `data-breast-cancer` datasets.
 - Use a more specific pattern in the exercises to exclude the whole data set.

 :::::::::::::::::::::::::::::::::::::::  challenge